jmoore78/js_calculator/README.md

     Ability to use the final value of a calculation as the first number in the next equation, without retyping the value (this includes userchosen positive/negative values) COMPLETE
     Percentage conversion COMPLETE
     Automatically convert long display values to exponential notation OPEN

+### What I learned
+    Data Structure: I originally considered arrays as the as the data type for storing values, but after writing some initial code I decided that the frequent variable         manipulation would make arrays cumbersome with constantly changing values.
+After writing some initial code to I ultimately decided that HTML DOM APIs along with strings     (setting and getting values) would be more streamlined.